seperman/deepdiff/docs/delta_doc.rst

 Delta Mutate parameter
 ----------------------

+mutate : Boolean, default=False.
-Whether to mutate the original object when applying the delta or not.
+    delta_mutate defines whether to mutate the original object when adding the delta to it or not.
+    Note that this parameter is not always successful in mutating.
+For example if your original object is an immutable type such as a frozenset or a tuple, mutation will not succeed.
+    Hence it is recommended to keep this parameter as the default value of False unless you are sure that you do not have immutable objects.
+There is a small overhead of doing deepcopy on the original object when mutate=False.
+If performance is a concern and modifying the original object is not a big deal, set the mutate=True but always reassign the output back to the original object.

 For example: